 Built to be a “water wonderland,” there are plenty of amazing things to do in Cape Coral!
-Just adjacent to Fort Myers, this quaint beach town is more than just a mile marker on your road trip to Miami.
+Just adjacent to Fort Myers, this quaint Florida beach town is more than just a mile marker on your road trip to Miami.

 Renowned Gulf beaches, verdant golf courses, and popular family attractions all make Cape Coral an appealing destination for visitors.
 With so many activities on the shoreline and waterways, many anglers and boaters have chosen to make this paradise their home.